BravoNatalie/Ecoleta/README.md

 ### Backend

-In order o run the server on your machine, you'll need to change the ip address configuration.<br/> Create a **.env** file on the root of the [server/](https://github.com/BravoNatalie/Ecoleta/tree/master/server) folder and set a enviromental variable like that:
+In order o run the server on your machine, you'll need to change the ip address configuration.<br/> Create a **.env** file on the root of the [server/](https://github.com/BravoNatalie/Ecoleta/tree/master/server) folder and set an enviromental variable as the following:

 ```dotenv
 APP_URL = http://192.168.1.31:3333